SioKCronin/swarmopt/README.md

 * Lis & Eiben
 * Zitzler

+## Tools

+* Test Runner: select algorithms to compare mean performance and convergence time
+* Animations: watch animations of search behavior for each algorithm, and compare movement patterns across algorithms

 ## Collaborators welcome

 Do you have a favorite PSO variation not implemented here that you'd like to see?
 Are there analytics or specific visualizations that would help you understand nuances of these algorithms?
 Drop me a line and let's collaborate!